panthernet/GraphX/README.md

 **Any Requirements?**

-Due to C#6.0 compliance GraphX requires **Visual Studio 2015 Comunity Edition** or above.
+GraphX requires **Visual Studio 2019 Comunity Edition** or above to build manually.
-For UAP development Visual Studio 2017 Community Edition is required.

-**QuickGraphPCL** nuget project is required for GraphX to operate.
+[**QuickGraphCore**](https://www.nuget.org/packages/QuickGraphCore/) nuget project is required for GraphX to operate.
 Also it is worth noting that it uses partial code from:
 * Graph#
 * WPFExtensions
 * NodeXL